rnd7/awsm/README.md

 The Wave Generator is used to generate the audio output.
 Both Pitch and Gain Generators can be connected to modify its parameters.

-Beware.
-Be sure that the WaveSpline crosses zero and the frequencies are not to low in order to prevent damage to your speakers.
+Especially if you decide to disable `Protection` be sure that the `WaveSpline` crosses zero and the frequencies are not too low in order to prevent damaging your speakers.

 The Wave Generator is selected by default.
 This is what it looks like in its highlighted state.

 ![alt text](documentation/awsm-wave-generator.png "AWSM - Wave Generator")

-### Pitch
+### Pitch Generator
 `Click` to select the Pitch Generator.
 The Pitch generator is optional and not connected per default.
 The view changes as soon as the Generator is connected.

 Primary use is melodic sequencing.
 Might also be used for frequency modulation.